 Spain opened its embassy in Tallinn in March 2004.
 As of 29 June 2011 Spain’s ambassador to Estonia is Álvaro de la Riva Guzmán de Frutos.

 Estonia opened its Embassy in Madrid in June 1997.
 Since September 2009, Estonia's Ambassador to Spain is Toomas Kahur.

-Estonia has four honorary consuls in Spain: Josep Luis Rovira in the region of Catalonia (Barcelona), Fernando Franco Fernįndez in the region of Andalusia (Seville), Sergio Tadeo Benitez in Canary Islands and José Vicente Morata Estragués in Valencia.
+Estonia has five honorary consuls in Spain: Josep Luis Rovira and David Rovira in the region of Catalonia (Barcelona), Fernando Franco Fernàndez in the region of Andalusia (Seville), Sergio Tadeo Benitez in the Canary Islands and José Vicente Morata Estragués in Valencia.
 In 2013 Estonia hopes to open an honorary consulate in Galicia.

 |December 2009||Prime Minister Andrus Ansip on a working visit|

 |February 2009||Foreign Minister Urmas Paet on an official visit|

 |July 2007||President Toomas Hendrik Ilves on a state visit, with Foreign Minister Urmas Paet and Cultural Minister Laine Jänes in the delegation|

 |February 2004||Prime Minister Juhan Parts participated in a summit of the Right Wing and Christian Democrat Parties Alliance leaders, within the framework of which he met with Prime Minister José Maria Aznar|

 |June 2002||President of the Riigikogu Toomas Savi participated in a conference of the EU and candidate countries’ parliament leaders|

 |February 2000||Prime Minister Mart Laar participated in a forum of conservative parties in Madrid entitled “Europa 2010” and met with Prime Minister José María Aznar|